elastic/apm/specs/agents/metrics-otel.md

 | Dynamic        | `true`    |
 | Central config | `false`   |

+Agents MUST respect the `disable_metrics` configuration for OpenTelemetry metrics.
+If `dedot_custom_metrics` is disabled, agents MUST check `disable_metrics` for the non-dedoted metric name.
+Iff `dedot_custom_metrics` is enabled, agents MUST check `disable_metrics` for both the non-dedoted and the dedoted metric name: If either matches, the metric must be disabled.
+This allows disabling metrics based on both what arrives at elasticsearch as well as based on how the metrics are defined via the OpenTelemetry API.

 ## Aggregation Temporality

 In OpenTelemetry the [AggregationTemporality](https://opentelemetry.io/docs/reference/specification/metrics/data-model/#temporality) defines whether metrics report the total, cumulative observed values or the delta since the last export.